-If you are applying to any of the following programs, there is a portfolio requirement that is in addition to the other admissions requirements:
+If you are applying to any of the following programs, there is a portfolio requirement in addition to the regular admissions requirements:

 Note: there is not a portfolio requirement for the Art History major.